khrisnaa04/pdfextraction/README.md

 ## Use Case
 This automation streamlines document processing by allowing users to submit PDF files through a `Microsoft Form`.
 The flow then extracts relevant data using AI Builder and stores the result into a shared Excel sheet.
+> Note: This repository is for documentation and portfolio purposes only.
+No actual flow files or sensitive business data are included.

 ## Requirements
 - Microsoft Power Automate